There are some superb anchorages around the Bailiwick of Guernsey. Here, reproduced courtesy of the Guernsey Yacht Club, are a few:

 - Port a la Jument - close north-east of the Gouliot Passage - anchor in 3m, shingle.

 - Saignie Bay - immediately north of the high rock pillars of Les Autelets.

 The bay provides shelter for a couple of boats in S - SW winds.
 Anchor in 5m, sand when the S end of La Petite Moie touches Banquette Point.

 Situated NW of Point Robert Lt.
 House, this pretty anchorage is very suitable in South-Westerly winds or quite weather.

 Anchor in 4m, close to the pebbly beach.

 A good anchorage when not affected by swell, situated between Derrible Point and Point Chateau.
 Anchor in 4m, sand anywhere in the bay.

 Situated next to Derrible Bay, this is probably the most popular anchorage on the east coast of Sark, much favoured by Jersey and French yachtsmen.

-Between Dixcart and the south side of La Coupee, several caves can be explored by dinghy if the tide is at the correct height, from 3 hours after HW until LW.
-On a rising tide with a swell present, spectacular blow- holes are operative, caused by the swell and the compression of the air in the concave roofs of the caves, occurring between half - flood and 1 hour before HW.
+Between Dixcart and the south side of La Coupee, several caves can be explored by dinghy if the tide is at the correct height, from 3 hours after High Water until Low Water.
+On a rising tide with a swell present, spectacular blow- holes are operative, caused by the swell and the compression of the air in the concave roofs of the caves, occurring between half - flood and 1 hour before High Water.